Vauxhall Mokka Hatchback (2012 - ) review

 The materials on the interior surfaces and seats feel a little cheap and the dashboard has too many switches and buttons, making it look unnecessarily disorganised and tricky to use.
 The graphics on the sat-nav screen leave a fair bit to be desired, too.
 That said, the dials are clear and easy to read, the driving position is comfortable and easy to adjust, and there are some attractive details in the cabin.

 Inside the Mokka, the available space is well utilised.
 There’s plenty of room for adult rear-seat passengers, thanks to relatively generous amounts of head- and legroom for what is, in essence, a car with a supermini footprint.
 The 356-litre boot (1,372 litres when the rear seats are folded flat) is very competitive by class standards and it’s a good shape, too.
 All in all, the Mokka is a practical and usable car.
+However, rivals like the Renault Captur do much better.

 There isn’t a whole heap of reliability data on the Mokka itself, but as a manufacturer, Vauxhall currently sits mid-table in Warranty Direct’s manufacturer rankings.
 The engines and some other parts have been tried and tested in other Vauxhall models, but that doesn’t apply to the Mokka’s platform.